mlarsen-source/taskManager/README.md

 ## Usage
--Click "Add Task" to create a new task.
+- Click "Add Task" to create a new task.
--Click on a task title to view its details.
+- Click on a task title to view its details.
--Use history option to view a list of all previously completed tasks.
+- Use history option to view a list of all previously completed tasks.
--Use the edit option to update task information.
+- Use the edit option to update task information.
--Mark tasks as completed or delete them when no longer needed.
+- Mark tasks as completed or delete them when no longer needed.

 ## Technologies Used
--Node.js & Express.js (Server-side framework)
+- Node.js & Express.js (Server-side framework)
--EJS (Templating engine)
+- EJS (Templating engine)
--Bootstrap Icons (UI Enhancements)
+- Bootstrap Icons (UI Enhancements)
--JavaScript, HTML, CSS (Frontend development)
+- JavaScript, HTML, CSS (Frontend development)
--MariaDB (Database)
+- MariaDB (Database)

 ## Authors